Surex Auto Insurance

-The average cost of car insurance in Canada is $1,320 per year, or $110 a month, but rates vary based on your car, location, driving record, demographics and other reasons.
-The biggest factors that affect your rate include:
+The average cost of car insurance in Canada is $1,151 per year, or $96 a month, but rates vary based on your car, location, and a host of other factors.

 Best for: Mandatory coverage for everyone

-This level of insurance provides coverage for repairing or replacing your own vehicle if you hit another car or object. it could also protect you if you get into an accident with an uninsured motorist.
-It usually includes mandatory third-party coverage.
+This level of insurance provides coverage for repairing or replacing your own vehicle if you hit another car or object.
+It could also protect you if you get into an accident with an uninsured motorist.
+It usually includes mandatory liability coverage.

 Best for: Those who want a bit more coverage for themselves and their vehicle without the price tag.

 If you want premium coverage, this is the option for you.
 It’s the only policy type that offers “real, proper, actual” protection for your car.
-So if you love and care for your vehicle, this is probably the policy you want to opt for.
 It covers theft, vandalism, storms, flood, hail, fire, key replacement, emergency accommodation, rental cars, accidental damage (to name a few) – in addition to everything covered by cheaper policies.

 Best for: Those who want peace of mind, knowing they have the highest coverage available.